suminhthanh/subdub-editor/README.md

-# Video Subtitle Editor
+# Subtitle/Dubs Editor

-This is a React-based single-page application for editing video subtitles.
+This is a React-based single-page application for editing video subtitles and dubs.
 It allows users to upload a video, extract existing subtitles, edit them, and rebuild the video with the updated subtitles.

 ## Features